 - SafetyNet Technologies – Founded in 2011, the London-based startup is trying to clean up pollution in the fishing industry with a user-friendly electro-mechanical device.

 - Skipping Rocks Lab – Founded in 2014, the London-based startup created edible packaging material derived from seaweed and other plant materials called “ooho” that can even hold liquids.

 - Solutum – This startup developed a technology that is intended to replace a number of plastics with a completely different material that provides the same attributes while biodegrading quickly.

 - Sulapac – Founded in 2016, the Finnish startup creates fully biodegradable packaging materials from wood that can be molded, shaped, and mass-produced just like plastic.
 It also offers microplastic-free marine degradable straws.

 - TAG Packaging – The Los Angeles-based startup developed a foaming technology called 100BIO that creates a biodegradable styrofoam that can compost in less than nine weeks without exuding carbon dioxide, heavy metals, or methane.
 It uses 60% less raw materials than conventional paper or plastic products.

 - TIPA – Founded in 2010, the Israeli startup manufactures bio-based, fully compostable packaging for the food and fashion industry.
 It compares its packaging material to orange peel, decomposing in 180 days in compost conditions.

-- Xylophane AB – Founded in 2004, the Swedish startup developed renewable and biodegradable barrier material for packaging that acts as a barrier to oxygen, grease, and aroma while improving the shelf life of sensitive foods.
+- Xylophane AB – Founded in 2004 and acquired by Seelution in 2016, the Swedish startup developed renewable and biodegradable barrier material for packaging that acts as a barrier to oxygen, grease, and aroma while improving the shelf life of sensitive foods.